zsofiasomlai/pbx-group-security/content/challenges/research/RE-TR-training.md

 area        : research
 ---

-Provide details of training that you have delivered recently
+Provide details of training that you have delivered recently.

-- what was the subject matter?
+- What was the subject matter?
-- how many people did you train?
+- How many people did you train?
-- how did you prepare for this training? i.e. did you produce materials and handouts?
+- How did you prepare for this training? i.e. did you produce materials and handouts?
 Did you use visual aids? etc.
 - If you could do this training session again, what would you do differently?